rracariu/logic-mesh/README.md

 The included WASM support allows it to be used in web applications, with the option to use the same codebase for both the frontend and backend.

-There is a sample low code editor that is built on top of Logic Mesh, which can be found [here](link).
-It serves as an example of how Logic Mesh can be used, and as a simple way to experiment with the Logic Mesh engine.

 ## Features
 - Fully async and reactive
 - WASM support